 Timeframes for Initiation of a PDP (M)

 The PDP-WT recommends modifying the timeframes currently included in clause 3 of Annex A – “Initiation of a PDP” to reflect current practice and experience.
-In addition, it proposed to add language to codify the current practice that any voting Council members may request the deferral of the consideration of an initiation of a PDP for one Council meeting.
+In addition, it proposed to add language to codify the current practice that any Council member may request the deferral of the consideration of an initiation of a PDP for one Council meeting.

 Flexibility (M)